 What is consistent is that the board must demonstrate an understanding of the material risk in its investment portfolio.
 It must demonstrate active risk mitigation steps and investment mandate compliance.
 Boards must also make clear their expectations of managers in relation to climate risk, among other matters.

 Second, recognise that only by having the right expertise around the boardroom table can informed discussion begin.
 A good place to start is the professional development of current board members.
 Use board strategy days to discuss core themes.
 Make climate change a point on the regular boardroom agenda.
 Or, actively seek ESG skills during the normal course of the board rotation process.
 Recognise that for many, this is a journey and one that will take several years to run its full course.

-In April, the ‘Directors’ Climate Journey’ was launched, which sets out eight steps to help NEDs respond to the climate challenge.
 In June, Mark Carney, UN Special Envoy for Climate Action and Finance and former Governor of the Bank of England, discussed the role of the board in the transition to net zero.
 His main point?
 The question increasingly being asked of companies whatever sector is: “What’s your plan for the transition to net zero?”.

 Third, be ready to adapt reporting and risk management processes to meet this increased scrutiny.
 As a board, try and be clear about how you intend to deploy capital for change.
 A constructive way to begin is through open discussion with your investors.
 From here, an effective ESG framework can be developed.